NeuroStat/replicability_fmri/README.md

 We use the a database with N = 1400 subjects from where we subsample independent replications.

 ## Structure of project
-* Sampling: contains the scripts for sampling and generating the raw results.
+* Sampling: contains the scripts which were used for sampling and generating the results.
 * Analyses: contains the scripts to generate the pre-processed data, the analyses and finally the figures for the paper.

 The actual database is separated from this repository.
 Furthermore, the **raw** results are too large to save into a Github repository and hence also separated.
 Pre-processed (and blinded) *intermediate* R files are saved in /2_Analyses/_IntData.